NCI-GDC/gdc-docs/docs/Encyclopedia/pages/FoundationOne_Variant_Aggregation_and_Masking.md

 ## Overview ##

 FoundationOne Variant Aggregation and Masking is a pipeline used for targeted sequencing somatic mutation aggregation at the GDC.
-Somatic mutation aggregation is performed with FoundationOne Variant Aggregation and Masking using tumor alignments and generates simple nucleotide variation (SNV) data.
+Somatic mutation aggregation is performed by aggregating annotated somatic mutations from the FM-AD project in the GDC by case primary site.

 ### Input